-- Use of paving surfaces which enhance ease of movement for vulnerable road users; and, - Avoiding street clutter and minimising the risk of pedestrian routes being obstructed or narrowed e.g. by pavement parking or by street furniture. - 5.10Policy C5 (Safety and security) of the Camden Local Plan requires development to contribute to community safety and security, and paragraph 4.89 of policy C5 states that the design of streets needs to be accessible, safe and uncluttered, with careful consideration given to the design and location of any street furniture or equipment.
-Paragraphs 7.41 and 7.42 of CPG Design advise that the proposed placement of a new phone kiosk needs to be considered to ensure that it has a limited impact on the sightlines of the footway, and that the size of the kiosk should be minimised to limit its impact on the streetscene and to decrease opportunities for crime and anti-social behaviour. - 5.11The proposed kiosk would be located in a high footfall area in Central London, one of the busiest pedestrian corridors in the borough near Kings Cross and St. Pancras Stations, where pedestrian volumes are forecast to increase significantly when Crossrail services become operational (forecast for the end of 2020) and would increase further following the introduction of High Speed 2 (HS2). - 5.12The proposed telephone kiosk would be 1.1m wide and would be offset from the kerb by 1.5m.
-The Council has recently completed public realm improvements at the site which included the widening of the public footway.
-The plan submitted indicates the footway width to be 10.2m based on the new, enlarged pavement width.
-This would allow for an effective footway of 7.6m which accords with the recommended minimum width for high footfall locations such as this (see Appendix B of Transport for London guidance document titled 'Pedestrian Comfort Guidance for London'). - 5.13Furthermore, Digital Roadside Advertising and Proposed Best Practice (commissioned by TfL) March 2013 advises that digital advertising signs will not normally be permitted if they are proposed within 20m of a traffic signals.
-The proposed kiosk housing the integral digital advertising sign would be located within 20m of traffic signals and a pedestrian crossing to the north-west.
-As such, the proposed digital sign would be inappropriate as it would introduce a distraction to traffic and pedestrians and obscure visibility of the traffic signals or any road signs by virtue of its proximity, especially on this busy junction with King's Cross Bridge.
-The proposal therefore raises public safety concerns as it is contrary to TfL guidance, and to Local Plan Policies A1 (Managing the Impact of Development) and T1 (Prioritising walking, cycling and public transport). - 5.14Moreover, the Planning Inspector concluded in paragraph 15 when considering an appeal against the Council's decision to refuse similar proposals on a pavement outside Fitzroy House, 355 Euston Road, London NW1 3AL (Appeal A Ref: APP/X5210/W/18/3195370) that the kiosk would impinge into the main pedestrian flow and hamper free movement of pedestrians (see Appendix A attached).
-The appeal was dismissed dated 18/09/2018. - 5.15Whilst any offer to remove older unsightly kiosks is welcomed, especially given the data which shows their usage is limited, this does not automatically mean our policies support the addition of further unnecessary clutter on the streets of Camden.
-In this case, there are already 5 existing telephone kiosks (in addition to the existing kiosk located at the application site) within approximately 100m of the site.
-These include 2 kiosks immediately adjacent to the site and 3 kiosks in Pentonville Road (outside nos.
-266 and 287/297).
+- 5.12The proposed telephone kiosk would be 1.1m wide and would be offset from the kerb by 450mm.
+The plan submitted indicates the footway width to be 5.1m and includes a tables and chairs zone in front of the adjacent property shown as 0.6m wide.
+Accordingly, an effective footway width between the telephone kiosk and the tables and chairs zone is shown as 2.96m. - 5.13The narrow pavement already has an effective footway that is less than 3.3m; the recommended minimum for high footfall locations (see Appendix B of Transport for London guidance document titled 'Pedestrian Comfort Guidance for London').
+The proposal would reduce the effective footway further, and therefore, worsen an already unsatisfactory situation by impeding/obstructing pedestrian movement and sightlines along the footway, so constituting an unnecessary hazard to pedestrians, especially pedestrians with visual impairments. - 5.14Furthermore, the Planning Inspector concluded in paragraph 15 when considering an appeal against the Council's decision to refuse similar proposals on a pavement outside Fitzroy House, 355 Euston Road, London NW1 3AL (Appeal A Ref: APP/X5210/W/18/3195370) that the kiosk would impinge into the main pedestrian flow and hamper free movement of pedestrians (see Appendix A attached).
+The appeal was dismissed dated 18/09/2018. - 5.15It is also noted that pedestrians cross the road at the site where the telephone kiosk would be located.
+The kiosk due to its size would obstruct inter-visibility between pedestrians and vehicular traffic, including cyclists.
+This could lead to dangerous situations occurring at the edge of the carriageway.
+In this regard, the Planning Inspector in paragraphs 20-23 took the view when considering appeals on a similar situation outside Euston Tower on west side of Hampstead Road, London NW1 3DP (Appeals D & E Ref: APP/X5210/W/18/3195365 & 3195366) that introducing a telephone kiosk where pedestrians cross the road would introduce an unnecessary hazard (see Appendix A attached).
+The appeals were dismissed dated 18/09/2018. - 5.16Whilst any offer to remove older unsightly kiosks is welcomed, especially given the data which shows their usage is limited, this does not automatically mean our policies support the addition of further unnecessary clutter on the streets of Camden.
+In this case, there are already 4 existing telephone kiosks (in addition to the kiosk located at the application site) within approximately 150m of the site.
+These include 1 immediately adjacent to the site (outside no. 100), 2 kiosks to the north (outside no. 150), and 1 kiosk to the south (outside Victoria House, corner of Vernon Place/Southampton Row).
 Whilst the removal of existing phone kiosks is welcomed, approving a new structure for which there is no need would set a precedent.
-Policy D7 (Public Realm) of the New London Plan (Intend to publish) states that development should 'Applications which seek to introduce unnecessary street furniture should normally be refused'. - 5.16In this location where there are multiple existing kiosks from different providers in close proximity to the application site it is considered that allowing a loss of footway and the impact is not justified.
+Policy D7 (Public Realm) of the New London Plan (Intend to publish) states that development should 'Applications which seek to introduce unnecessary street furniture should normally be refused'. - 5.17In this location where there are multiple existing kiosks from different providers in close proximity to the application site it is considered that allowing a loss of footway and the impact is not justified.
 No justification has been submitted for the need to install a new, replacement kiosk.
 Refusal is therefore recommended on this basis.